A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Introduction

 \section{Introduction}

-Quantum networks distribute quantum information to enable the realization of tasks that are intractable for their classical counterparts.
+Quantum networks distribute quantum information to enable functions that are impossible on classical networks.
 Key to these applications is the sharing of entanglement between many users over large distances, allowing quantum key distribution, distributed quantum computing, and quantum-enhanced sensing.
 While entanglement distribution has been demonstrated over short distances~\cite{Hensen_2015}, long-distance quantum networking is hampered by the exponential loss of photons in optical fibers~\cite{Pirandola_2017}.
 Quantum repeaters~\cite{Briegel_1998} can overcome this problem by forming chains of entangled nodes.

-Figure~\ref{fig:q-network}a shows a link layer schematic of such a repeater-connected quantum network.
+Figure~\ref{fig:q-network}a shows a schematic of such a repeater-connected quantum network.
 A graph of quantum repeaters connected by quantum links forms the backbone of the network.
-Client nodes connect to the network through their nearest repeater node, facilitating the sharing of entanglement between clients.
-Hidden under the link layer abstraction lies a physical layer of repeater devices and lossy quantum channels, as depicted in Fig.~\ref{fig:q-network}b.
-A typical repeater device consists of a memory capable of generating and storing entanglement with a photonic mode.
+Client nodes are quantum computers that connect to the network through their nearest repeater node, while repeater nodes facilitate the sharing of entanglement between clients.
+Hidden under the link layer abstraction~\cite{Dahlberg_2019} lies a physical layer of repeater devices and lossy quantum channels, the components of which are illustrated in the Figure.
+A typical repeater device, shown in Fig.~\ref{fig:q-network}b, consists of a memory capable of generating and storing entanglement with a photonic mode.
 The entanglement scheme used in a link between two repeater nodes determines the devices and channels used in the physical layer.
 Nitrogen vacancy (NV) centers in diamond have been entangled at a distance of 1.3~km~\cite{Hensen_2015} using the emission-based scheme proposed by Barrett and Kok~\cite{Barrett_2005}, which uses a 50:50 beamsplitter to erase which-path information and detectors to herald entanglement.
 A related scheme proposed by Cabrillo~\cite{Cabrillo_1999} was used to provide on-demand entanglement between NV centers using a phase-stabilized fiber link~\cite{Humphreys_2018}.
-Recently, the direct-transmission bound for quantum communication was broken~\cite{Bhaskar_2020} using a scheme proposed by Duan and Kimble~\cite{Duan_2004}, which relies on scattering photons from spins in high-cooperativity cavities.
+Recently, the direct-transmission (PLOB) bound \cite{Pirandola_2017} for quantum communication was broken~\cite{Bhaskar_2020} using a scheme proposed by Duan and Kimble~\cite{Duan_2004}, which relies on scattering photons from spins in high-cooperativity cavities.
 These protocols are all inherently probabilistic, such that a single attempt at distributing entanglement succeeds with probability \pdistant.